maneshtailor/FY23SKO-OaC/Part_4-Creating_New_Relic_Resources_With_Terraform.md

 2. A test New Relic account that you can create User and Ingest API tokens for

 ## Step 1: Configure terraform
-You should already have the [providers.tf](./providers.tf) and [configuration.sh](./configuration.sh.example) file from previous exercises and terraform initialised.
-If not or you are starting from scratch follow the ["Configure Terraform" instructions](./Part_1-Spinning_up_an_AWS_EC2_instance.md) to get up and running.

 ## Step 2: Lights on the board
 Our first step is to make sure that everything is configured correctly.
 We'll create an alert policy in the account and confirm it appears.